dwidge/buildy/README.md

 # @dwidge/buildy

-ESBuild with filtered env.
+Simple esbuild with filtered env.

 Use env-cmd or dotenv/config for .env files, cross-env for package scripts.

 ## usage